mbaumer/us_hep_funding/docs/_states/WV.md

 <a name="WV-01"></a>
 [Back to top](#top)
 ## WV-01 -- Rep. David McKinley (R)
+### Committees
+David McKinley is the #15 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016